Gor Mahia F.C.: History

-Formation

-Gor Mahia Football Club was formally established on 17 February 1968 after the merging of Luo Union and Luo Sports Club.
-The club was named after a legendary medicineman from Kanyamwa, Ndhiwa, Homa Bay in Luo mythology, whose nickname was Gor Mahia ("mahia" is Luo for "magic") because he was famous for performing magic.
-The club's most famous nickname, K'Ogalo, also stems from the medicineman, whose full name was Gor Wuod Ogada nyakwar Ogalo (Gor son of Ogada grandson of Ogalo), and as such was known as Gor Makogalo, or Gor K'Ogalo in short, which means "Gor of Ogalo's homestead".
+After merging of Luo Union and Luo Sports Club, Gor Mahia was named after a legendary Medicine man from Kanyamwa, Ndhiwa, Homa Bay in Luo mythology.
+His nickname was Gor Mahia ("mahia" is Luo for "magic") because he was famous for performing magic.
+The club's most famous nickname, K'Ogalo, also stems from the medicine man, whose full name was Gor Wuod Ogada nyakwar Ogalo (Gor son of Ogada grandson of Ogalo), and as such was known as Gor Makogalo, or Gor K'Ogalo in short, which means "Gor of Ogalo's homestead".

 Several prominent Luos from all walks of life met in Nairobi to christen the club.
 The name Gor Mahia was settled upon from a shortlist of other Luo cultural heroes and warriors such as: Nyathi Kwach; Lwanda Magere from Kano; Okore wuod Ogonda Mumbo from Kisumu; Ogutu wuod Kipapi from Ugenya; Kech Kamajwala from Asembo and Tao K'Ogot also from Ugenya.

 1970s

-Gor Mahia won the league title in their inaugural season in 1968 with legendary Kenya striker William Ouma "Chege" scoring 19 goals.
+Gor Mahia won the league title in their inaugural season in 1968 with legendary Kenyan striker William Ouma "Chege" scoring 19 goals.
 They would win the league title for the second time in 1974.
-In 1976, Gor Mahia became the first Kenyan football club to win the National League unbeaten thanks to the exploits of playmaker Allan Thigo who also acted as coach.
-He was ably assisted by stars such as Festus Nyakota, James Ogolla and new recruits Jerry Imbo who had been recruited from Black Mamba and legendary goalpoacher Maurice Ochieng who had been recruited from Kenya Police.
+In 1976, Gor Mahia became the first Kenyan football club to win the National League unbeaten, thanks to the exploits of playmaker Allan Thigo who also acted as a coach.
+He was ably assisted by stars such as Festus Nyakota, James Ogolla and new recruits Jerry Imbo who had been recruited from Black Mamba and legendary goal poacher Maurice Ochieng who had been recruited from Kenya Police.
 Goalkeeper George Ayuka was in sensational form throughout the season.
 Maurice Ochieng finished as leading scorer in the league with 18 goals, ahead of the legendary William "Chege" Ouma who scored 16.
 The 1976 is one of the strongest the club had ever fielded.
 It included such stars as Masanta Osoro, Paul "Cobra" Oduwa, Festus Nyakota, Duncan Aluko and Duncan Migan, all of whom played for the national team at one point.
-Current Roads Minister in the Kenyan Cabinet Chris Obure also played for Gor in their inaugural season in 1968 and 1969.
+The former Minister for Roads and Transport Chris Obure also played for Gor in their inaugural season in 1968 and 1969.

 In the 1979 African Cup Winners' Cup final, Gor Mahia faced Canon Yaounde of Cameroun, the defending champions.
 Over confidence played a part in Gor Mahia losing the 1st leg 0–2.
 Lack of experience took its toll as Gor Mahia inexplicably lost the second league 0–6.
 There were unconfirmed rumours that some players had been bribed.